bluebird75/luaunit/README.md

 #### Version 3.2 (in progress)
 * distinguish between failures (failed assertion) and errors
-* Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1), validated on Travis CI and AppVeyor
+* Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
+* Validation of all lua versions on Travis CI and AppVeyor
 * Compatibility layer with forked luaunit v2.x added
 * added documentation about development process
 * improved support for table containing keys of type table